Annual Water Outlook

 Urban Water Strategy

 It provides a detailed, long-term forecast of water demands for communities across the region, along with supply options to meet these demands.
 The Urban Water Strategy comprises individual strategies for the Mitchell River water supply system and the supply systems of Mallacoota, Omeo, Swifts Creek, Cann River, Buchan, Dinner Plain, Orbost and Bemm River.
-Consideration has been given to latest projections on climate change and population growth.
+The technical work to support the strategy considers the latest projections on climate change and population growth.
+This time the Urban Water Strategy also considers wastewater system capacities to identify where there may be opportunities to explore Integrated Water Management opportunities in our region.